jonsag/piSchoolBell/README.md

 At the first of every month cron will download calendar from dryg.net, adding data to the database
 Every night cron will delete past breaks and days from the database
-Each of these events will be written to the logfile at /home/pi/bin/piSChoolBell/piSchoolBell.log

 Issues
 =============================
 If you get problems with Adafruit_CharLCD failing to write to LCD
 $ cd /home/pi/piSchoolBell/Adafruit_CharLCD
 $ sudo python setup.py install